 - Oil: Choose a flavorless oil like canola or vegetable oils to create shine on your bakes.
 There will be less color than if you use one of the other options.
 This makes another good option if you’re avoiding eggs and dairy.

-How to Make This Easy Egg Wash Recipe
+How to Make Egg Wash

 - Crack the egg in a small bowl, add in the cream or water and whisk together.

 - That’s it!
 You are now ready to brush on your mixture with a pastry brush.